AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Discussion

 \section{Discussion}

-\textbf{Contributions and Implications}~ This paper presents a novel framework for persuasive language generation, marking a first step toward integrating signaling schemes from economic theory into agentic LLM design.
-Our results demonstrate that this structured approach can achieve superhuman persuasive performance in a high-stakes domain like real estate marketing.
+\textbf{Contributions and Implications}~ This paper presents a novel framework for persuasive language generation, marking a first step toward integrating signaling concepts from economic theory into agentic LLM design.
+Our results demonstrate that this structured approach outperforms professional human-written listing descriptions in our controlled real-estate benchmark.
 A central tenet of our design is the deliberate prioritization of factual grounding.
 While human-written descriptions often employ stylized or emotionally resonant language, we argue that in domains where accuracy is paramount, constraining generation to verifiable facts is a necessary and responsible choice.
 Our framework's effectiveness stems from its ability to map raw attributes to a compact set of high-level, market-relevant features, ensuring that the generated content is both persuasive and credible.

 \textbf{Limitations and Future Directions}~ Despite these promising results, we acknowledge several limitations that highlight avenues for future research.
 The primary bottleneck remains the reliance on high-quality human feedback for evaluation.
 Our experiments with automated, LLM-based evaluators show promise for assessing factuality but are not yet reliable for measuring nuanced qualities like persuasiveness, underscoring the need for more sophisticated evaluation benchmarks.
-Second, our work is currently focused on the real estate domain, which benefits from semi-structured data.
-Generalizing this framework to domains with less structured inputs or different persuasive norms (e.g., brand marketing vs. legal arguments) presents a significant and important challenge.
+Second, our empirical validation is currently concentrated on the Chicago market.
+While our agentic workflow is designed to admit localization, persuasion is culturally and economically sensitive; future work is required to verify stability across diverse geographic regions and demographics.
+Furthermore, generalizing this framework to domains with less structured inputs or different persuasive norms (e.g., brand marketing vs. legal arguments) presents a significant and important challenge.

 Building on this foundation, several exciting directions emerge.
 The modularity of our framework is well-suited for incorporating domain-specific constraints.
 For regulated fields like housing or finance, integrating compliance filters or legal principles inspired by approaches like Constitutional AI~\citep{bai2022constitutional} is a crucial next step to ensure responsible deployment.
 Moreover, to address the trade-off between factuality and expressiveness, future work could explore incorporating a wider range of persuasion theories, such as emotional appeals and narrative structures, as controllable modules within the agentic design.
 Finally, scaling our datasets, expanding to new copywriting domains, and conducting more extensive real-world A/B testing will be essential to fully unlock the potential of theory-grounded persuasive generation.